-Kenneth E. Little Elementary will convene an annual meeting, at a convenient time, to which all parents of participating children shall be invited and encouraged toattend, to inform parents of their school's participation under this part and explain the requirements of this part, and the right of the parents to be involved.
-Kenneth E. Little Elementary holds an annual meetings on August 26, 2021 and September 16, 2021 to review with parents Title I School requirements and the school's Parent Engagement Policy.
-In addition, the principal gives parents an update on school test data, adequate yearly progress status, and also facilitates a review of the school's improvement plan.
+Kenneth E. Little Elementary will convene an annual meeting, at a convenient time, to which all parents of participating children shall be invited and encouraged to attend, to inform parents of their school's participation under this part and explain the requirements of this part, and the right of the parents to be involved.
+Kenneth E. Little Elementary holds annual meetings on September 1, 2022 at 5:30 P.M. and September 15, 2022 at 7:30 A. M. to review with parents Title I School requirements and the school's Parent Engagement Policy.
+In addition, the principal gives parents an update on school test data, adequate yearly progress status, and facilitates a review of the school's improvement plan.

-Kenneth E. Little Elementary offers a flexible number of meetings, such as meetings in the morning or evening, and may provide, with funds provided under this part, transportation, child care, or home visits, as such services relate to parental engagement.
+Kenneth E. Little Elementary offers a flexible number of meetings, such as meetings in the morning or evening, and may provide, with funds provided under this part, transportation, childcare, or home visits, as such services relate to parental engagement.
 Parents are invited to participate in a variety of meetings and activities over the course of the school year.
 An Open House is held in August and February to provide parents the opportunity to formally visit their child's classroom to become better informed about grade level expectation and their student's academic progress.
 Parents can be involved by coming to several meetings and learning about what your child is doing at school and ways you can help them at home.